hackclub/hackclub/workshops/personal_website/README.md

 # Personal Website

-In this workshop, you will learn how to make a website from scratch.
+In this workshop, you will learn how to make your own website from scratch.

+My name is Drake, and today we'll start by building my own personal website together.
+Afterwards, you'll modify it to make it your own website!

-Here is the final product you will end up with:
+Here is the final product:

 ![](http://placehold.it/200?text=Preview)